OlympusDAO/olympus-docs/docs/governance/00_governance.md

 ## Shared Roles
-Multisigs may perform protocol upgrades for roles that are not yet fully under Governor Bravo Timelock control.
+Multisigs may perform protocol upgrades for roles that are not yet fully under Governor Bravo's Timelock control.
 The multisigs may queue and execute on-chain actions that are approved by the community through [Snapshot](https://docs.snapshot.org/), an off-chain governance client.
 Today, the following roles are under shared Timelock and multisig control:

 | Role | Responsibility | Systems affected | Multisig |
 |-------- | -------- | -------------- | -------------- |